The 2019 Summer Reading Program will be “Universe of Stories!”

 There are 6 different stamps worth 20 points each over the course of the summer.
 The act of stamping at the youth desk is a promise (honor system) that kids have been spending time reading during the summer weeks.
 No book list or time log is required.
 Library staff reserve the right to ask summer readers about their summer reading.

 Collect at least 3 stamps and get a point bonus!
-Also receive participation rewards (participation rewards in the past have included free passes to Blank Park Zoo passes and to Let’s Play Bounce
+Also receive participation rewards (participation rewards in the past have included free passes to Blank Park Zoo passes, Let’s Play Bounce, & an adult/child pair of Iowa Cubs tickets.)

 Q: How does a chapter book reader (3rd grade and older) earn extra points?